flambard/CLERIC/README.md

 - [CL-MD5](http://www.cliki.net/CL-MD5)
 - [IEEE-Floats](http://common-lisp.net/project/ieee-floats/)

-ASDF-Install will download and install these libraries automatically when installing CLERIC.
+Quicklisp and ASDF-Install will download and install these libraries automatically when installing CLERIC.